Triple A Battery Voltage: Everything You Need to Know

 • Reduced Performance: Even if they appear functional after recharging, their capacity diminishes significantly over time.

-Yes.
-A 1.3V reading indicates an alkaline battery at 40-50% capacity.
-Replace when voltage drops below 1.2V under load.
+It indicates the battery is at roughly 40–50% capacity.
+Replace it when voltage drops below 1.2V under load.

-Why do my new AAA batteries show 1.6V?
+Why does a new AAA battery read 1.6V?

 How long do AAA batteries last in security cameras?